megamaz/AdminBOT/README.md

 ## Info
 - Made using [discord.py](https://discordpy.readthedocs.io/en/latest/)
-- Being updates as often as possible.
+- Being updated as often as possible.

 # Contribute to AdminBOT
 If you would like to contribute, do not hesitate to fork this project and do pull requests.
 I will look over them.

+**Please do not fork at this time as I am reworking the embed messages.**
+You might've noticed that `emb_text` has been removed.
+I am currently reworking the embed messages.